jldemolina/CookieCrushGame/README.md

 # CookieCrush
-An adaptation of the famous game Candy Crush made with Swift and SpriteKit
+An adaptation of the famous game Candy Crush made with Swift and SpriteKit.

-STATUS: FINISHED
+<b>STATUS: FINISHED</b>